phpzio/translatepress/readme.txt

 6. Menu Language Switcher

 == Changelog ==
+= 1.5.0 =
+* Fixed some dynamic images not showing up in translated pages.

 = 1.4.9 =
 * Fixed incompatibility with custom code for changing flags
 * Fixed some pages not being translated due to incorrectly encoded character